josmithiii/amt/README.md

 ## Submodules

+1. Siqi's forks:
+  - `levanter-siqi/`: Levanter modified by Siqi for Anticipation use:
+  - `anticipation-siqi/`: Siqi's fork of Anticipation by John Thickstun
+2. Lancelot's forks:
   - `levanterForAnticipation/`: Levanter modified by Lancelot for Anticipation use:
   - `anticipation-lancelot/`: Lancelot's fork of Anticipation by John Thickstun
+- For switching submodule sets, see https://chatgpt.com/share/684a6fcc-1a64-800f-8927-7c052fa36db3

 ## Development